kubernetes-sigs/gateway-api/geps/gep-4488/index.md

 ### Limitations of Policy-Based Decoration of Service

 The current approach to adding Gateway-specific behavior to Services is through policy attachment (e.g., `BackendTLSPolicy`).
-While this works, it has significant limitations that become more acute with each new backend-level concern we want to add:
+While this works, it has significant limitations:

 - **Discoverability**: When looking at a route, it is not clear what policies affect a given backend.
 Users must search for policy resources targeting the same Service, which scales poorly.
 - **Producer vs Consumer ambiguity**: `BackendTLSPolicy` targets a Service, but it is unclear whether it represents the producer's TLS configuration or a consumer's desired TLS settings.
 Previous attempts to add consumer overrides (e.g., [GEP 3875](https://github.com/kubernetes-sigs/gateway-api/pull/3876)) introduced significant complexity and were ultimately abandoned.